EAISI/OJN-EPV-benchmark/README.md

 ## Benchmark Usage

-To evaluate the pass component of an EPV model using the OJN-EPV benchmark:
+To evaluate the pass component of an EPV model using the current OJN-EPV benchmark:

-1. Obtain the pass-specific game state pairs and their corresponding relative EPV assignments from the repository.
+1. Access the modified pass states in the `OJN-Pass-EPV-benchmark` folder.
-2. Compute the EPV for each game state in a pair using your EPV model, focusing on the pass evaluation component.
+2. Compute the EPV for each modified game state pair using your EPV model.
-3. Compare the model's predicted relative EPV with the expert-assigned relative EPV for the pass.
+3. Compare the model's predicted relative EPV with the expert-assigned relative EPV.
-4. Aggregate the results across all game state pairs to assess the model's overall performance in evaluating pass value.
+4. Aggregate the results to assess the model's performance in evaluating pass value.

 ## Contribution and Feedback